High- and low-entropy layers in solids behind shock and ramp compression waves: Introduction

-In this paper, the high- and low-entropy layers in metals near the loaded surface are studied numerically on the basis of the dislocation plasticity model. \cite{Krasnikov-Mayer-Yalovets-IJP-2011, Mayer-Khishchenko-Levashov-Mayer-JAP-2013} The considered surface layers are qualitatively similar to the so called heating errors (or entropy traces, as in Russian terminology) produced by an artificial viscosity. \cite{Rozhdestvensky-Yanenko-1978, Swegle-Grady-JAP-1985, Charakhchyan-CMMP-2000, Vaziev-Gadzhiev-Kuzmin-Skovpen-AIPCP-2006, Ding-2006, Ding-Asay-JAP-2007} The artificially-introduced viscosity or its equivalent causes a dissipation meant to ensure the stable numerical solution.
+In this paper, the high- and low-entropy layers in metals near the loaded surface are studied numerically using the dislocation plasticity model~\cite{Krasnikov-Mayer-Yalovets-IJP-2011, Mayer-Khishchenko-Levashov-Mayer-JAP-2013}.
+The considered surface layers are qualitatively similar to the so-called heating errors (or entropy traces, as in Russian terminology) produced by an artificial viscosity \cite{Rozhdestvensky-Yanenko-1978, Swegle-Grady-JAP-1985, Charakhchyan-CMMP-2000, Vaziev-Gadzhiev-Kuzmin-Skovpen-AIPCP-2006, Ding-2006, Ding-Asay-JAP-2007, Ding-Asay-INTPLA-2009}.
+The artificially-introduced viscosity or its equivalent causes a dissipation meant to ensure the stable numerical solution \cite[e.g.,][]{Lloyd-Clayton-Becker-McDowell-INTPLA-2014}.
 As a side effect, that leads to non-uniform distribution of entropy and temperature near interfaces after the shock wave propagation.
 These non-uniformities are absent in an analytical solution for ideal hydrodynamics, therefore, they are treated as shortcomings of the obtained numerical solution.
 Non-physical nature of such artificial entropy traces is confirmed by their strong dependence on the numerical mesh size.
-As opposed to heating error, here we communicate about the physical effect caused by real dissipation processes, plasticity, first of all.
-To exclude the mentioned numerical effect we completely exclude the artificial viscosity, as in Refs.~\onlinecite{Ding-2006}, \onlinecite{Ding-Asay-JAP-2007} or \onlinecite{Swegle-Grady-JAP-1985}, and accounts only physical, mesh-independent, viscosity and plasticity.
-The resulting numerical solution is stable if computational grid is fine enough, that means, if the compression wave front is resolved properly. \cite{Swegle-Grady-JAP-1985}
+As opposed to the heating error, here we communicate about the physical effect caused by real dissipation processes.
+To exclude the mentioned numerical effect, we completely exclude the artificial viscosity and take into account only the physical, mesh-independent, viscosity and plasticity.
+The mesh-independent stabilizing viscous terms were previously used in~\cite{Swegle-Grady-JAP-1985, Ding-2006, Ding-Asay-JAP-2007, Ding-Asay-INTPLA-2009}.
+The resulting numerical solution is stable if the computational grid is fine enough, that means, if the compression wave front is resolved properly \cite{Swegle-Grady-JAP-1985}.